richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_MidStreamProcessing_StreamAnalytics.md

 ## Proposed Solution
 This solution will address requirements in two exercises:

-* Exercise 1: Create Sample Stream
+* Exercise 1: Create Stream
-* Exercise 2: Create Stream Analytics Job
+* Exercise 2: Create Job

 -----

-## Exercise 1: Create Sample Stream
+## Exercise 1: Create Stream
 In this exercise, we will create a stream of sample data and surface it to IoT Hub.

 We will follow the instructions at https://learn.microsoft.com/en-us/azure/stream-analytics/stream-analytics-quick-create-portal<br>(loosely summarized below)